-Who should use the Equity Progress Tool?
+Who should use the EP Tool?

-This tool is intended for administrators, faculty and staff invested in developing and fostering greater equity in the recruitment, retention, and graduation of graduate students impacted by racism, sexism, homophobia, ableism, Islamaphobia, antisemitism and other forms of discrimination.
-The Equity Progress (EP) Tool can be used by faculty, staff, or anyone in your department or unit who has the decision-making power to influence and/or enact change.
+This tool is intended for administrators, faculty and staff invested in developing and fostering a culture of inclusive excellence in the recruitment, retention, and graduation of graduate students, particularly for those with diverse perspectives and experiences.
+The Excellence Progress (EP) Tool can be used by faculty, staff, or anyone in your department or unit who has the decision-making power to influence and/or enact change.

 We encourage each unit undertaking the EP Tool to designate a team of approximately three people (to avoid singular viewpoints).
-The team should be comprised of a mixed group of faculty and staff who are familiar with practices, policies, and procedures related to graduate student education at UW (both inside and outside their unit), and best practices, policies, and procedures having to do with diversity, equity, inclusion, belonging, and justice.
+The team should be comprised of a mixed group of faculty and staff who are familiar with practices, policies, and procedures related to graduate student education at UW (both inside and outside their unit), and best practices, policies, and procedures for building and sustaining a culture of inclusive excellence.